Access4all/adg/pages/knowledge/web-components/README.md

 > <cite>[Using templates and slots
 > (mdn)](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_templates_and_slots)</cite>

+## Browser support

+Overall, above technologies are well supported in current browsers.
+Though aspects like _declarative shadow DOM_ have [just recently landed](https://caniuse.com/declarative-shadow-dom) in all major browsers at the time of writing (April 2024).
+Declarative shadow DOM allows us to render shadow DOM server-side rather than relying on client-side JavaScript.

 ## Web Components and accessibility

 Web components have great potential to help us improve accessibility as they are framework-agnostic.
 This allows us to _share_ accessible components with everyone, independent of which UI framework they use.

-However, when using shadow DOM (which is absolutely not a requirement), we need to be aware of the limitations when attempting to cross "shadow boundaries".
+However, when using shadow DOM, we need to be aware of the limitations of crossing "shadow boundaries".
 Specifically, we cannot yet easily link elements outside of a shadow root with elements within.
+There is ongoing specification work regarding associating [labels and form elements in particular](https://github.com/whatwg/html/issues/3219) or [any DOM elements using ARIA attributes](https://github.com/WICG/aom/issues/192), to give two examples.

-Manuel Matuzović created a [great list of FAQ](https://www.matuzo.at/blog/2023/web-components-accessibility-faq) with helpful examples.
+Manuel Matuzović gives the following recommendation in his [great list of FAQ](https://www.matuzo.at/blog/2023/web-components-accessibility-faq):

+> If all your relationships for an element happen exclusively in light DOM or shadow DOM and you don't try to cross boundaries, working with ARIA is not a problem.

+Additionally, some testing tools are not yet able to handle shadow DOM.
+In most cases, this should be [straight-forward to fix](https://github.com/hinderlingvolkart/h123/pull/5).